 11.29.2010

 Digital communication, textual and pictorial, is the daily bread of contemporary life in a techno-enthused society.
-In Global Proposal for a New Emoticon, the relationship between the psyche and popular methods of digital expression are explored through performance, video, and installation.
-The use of a YouTube channel as medium provides an intentional documentation on modern-day narcissism and the failings of instant-gratification communication devices.
+In "Global Proposal for a New Emoticon", the relationship between the psyche and digital expression (YouTube) is explored through contemporary art practices (performance, video, and installation).
+The use of a YouTube channel as medium provides an intentional documentation on modern-day narcissism, and the failings of "instant gratification" digital expression.

 Golden Ratio of the Self:

-Mining the Video Journal Data for an Archetype
+Mining the Video-Journal Data for an Archetype

 of PsychoSpiritual Transformation and It's Visual Expression